-The average net worth for a 30 year old American is roughly $7,000.
+The average net worth for a 30 year old American is roughly $7,000 in 2021.
 But for the above average 30 year old, his or her net worth is closer to $250,000.
+Hopefully, you will aim to be an above average 30 year old because the average American doesn’t have his or her financial act together.

-Seems low, but that’s because the age range is large and most Americans aren’t fiscally responsible with their money with only a ~7 savings rate before the global pandemic hit.
+Thee figures seem low.
+But that’s because the age range is large.
+Most Americans aren’t fiscally responsible with their money with only a ~7 savings rate before the global pandemic hit.
+The personal saving rate has since come down in 2021 as people get more comfortable living with the virus.

-However, the above average 30 year old does a lot more than the average person to solidify his or her finances.
-Let’s review.
+The bull market is a live and well, which is one of the reasons why the average net with for a 30 year old is ticking higher.
+Further, the above average 30 year old does a lot more than the average person to solidify his or her finances.
+Let’s review what an above average person is.

 The Above Average 30 Year Old Net Worth

-1) Someone who went to college and believes grades and a good work ethic do matter.
+1) Someone who went to college or started working right out of high school.
+He or she believes grades and a good work ethic do matter.

 2) Does not irrationally spend more than they make.